junxit/us-congress-bills-115/bill.md

 - Whereas listing on the National Register of Historic Places drives tourism to communities and further denotes the cultural significance of a structure; and
 - Whereas the Lumberjack Bowl still hosts all the events for the Lumberjack World Championships, including men’s and women’s logrolling, chopping, pole climbing, boom running, and sawing: Now, therefore, be it

-That the House of Representatives—

-- **(1)** recognizes the importance of lumberjack sports to the culture and economy of Wisconsin;
-- **(2)** supports the growth of lumberjack sports around the United States; and
-- **(3)** requests that the Secretary of the Interior add the Lumberjack Bowl, the site of the Lumberjack World Championships, to the National Register of Historic Places.
+That the House of Representatives requests that the Secretary of the Interior add the Lumberjack Bowl, the site of the Lumberjack World Championships, to the National Register of Historic Places.